 It’s also important to identify those shared values.
 Is faith a big part of your relationship?
-What about giving back or continually looking for things to expand your mind.
+What about giving back to your community, or continually looking for things to expand your mind?
 Shared values can also help build a stronger bond while giving you opportunities to grow both individually and as a couple.

 When you are looking for things to do that will help strengthen your relationship, don’t forget to invest in those strengths or shared values.

-If you need to improve your communication skills, then definitely invest in that.
-But if one of your biggest strengths is your humor, then find ways to get even better at making each other laugh.
+If you need to improve your communication skills, then find ways invest in that.
+Try our conversation starters if you need help starting a discussion and see where they take you.
+If one of your biggest strengths is your humor, then find ways to get even better at making each other laugh.

-It can be easy for you to say, “you know…we love to make each other laugh and we don’t really need to strengthen that side of us because we are already pretty good”.
+It can be easy for you to say, “You know, we love to make each other laugh.
+We don’t really need to strengthen that side of us because we are already pretty good”.
 Because of that thought process, you don’t spend much time focusing on finding new ways to make each other laugh.

 But what if you did?
 What if you took improv classes or took time every week to learn new jokes to tell each other?
 What if you made comedy shows a part of your date night tradition?

-Well, we already know that making each other laugh is a strength.
-So we know that those types of activities that we mentioned above would be attractive to you both.
+We already know that making each other laugh is a strength.
+We know that those types of activities that we mentioned above would be attractive to you both.
 You would be investing in things you love and that time spent together would help create a stronger bond.
 In addition, you would be getting even better at something you are already good at.
 You would go from being good at making each other laugh, to being great at doing so.
 That strength would be an even stronger part of your relationship.